ms-jpq/coq_nvim/README.md

   },
   init = function()
     vim.g.coq_settings = {
-        --- Your COQ settings here
+        auto_start = true, -- if you want to start COQ at startup -- Your COQ settings here
     }
   end,
   config = function()